WNawaz/SPORE/README.md

 SPORE
 =====

-SPORE for Graph Clustering
+SPORE: Shortest Path Overlapped Regions and Confined Traversals Towards Graph Clustering PUblished in APIN Springer SCI JOurnal on Jan 2015

-We will upload the source code for SPORE idea soon.
+We have uploaded the source code for SPORE idea published in Applied Intellgence Journal.
-If you are in hurry then drop an email to wicky786@khu.ac.kr
+If you are in hurry then drop an email to wicky786@khu.ac.kr or wicky786@gmail.com